 Classroom Support Strategies

 Handwriting and written output.
 Reduce the physical demand of writing wherever possible.
-Allow the pupil to use a laptop or tablet for extended writing tasks.
+Allow the learner to use a laptop or tablet for extended writing tasks.
 Provide lined paper with wider spacing, and consider a writing slope (a slanted board) that improves wrist position and reduces fatigue.
-Teach keyboard skills explicitly, as typing becomes the primary writing method for most dyspraxic pupils by secondary school.
+Teach keyboard skills explicitly, as typing becomes the primary writing method for most dyspraxic learners by secondary school.
 Do not penalise poor presentation when assessing content knowledge.

 PE and physical activity.
-Never exclude a dyspraxic pupil from PE, but adapt activities so they can participate meaningfully.
+Never exclude a dyspraxic learner from PE, but adapt activities so they can participate meaningfully.
 Replace competitive team sports with individual challenges: "Can you improve your own time?" rather than "Which team wins?"
 Break complex movements into smaller steps and allow extra practice time.
 Use targets that are closer and larger.
 Celebrate effort and personal improvement rather than comparison with peers.

 Treatments and Interventions